knlandes/dark-slack/README.md

 # Dark Slack

-** NOTE: This theme does not work in Slack.app v 4.0.0 and above.
-Watch this space for an updated theme that is v4 compatible! **
+** NOTE: This theme does not work in Slack.app v 4.0.0 and above. **

 ** UPDATE: On 9/12/2019 Slack released offical dark mode support!
 As such, I am stopping development of this project.
 Thank you to anyone who found this useful! **